Thomas Eric Duncan passed away on October 8 at 7:51 a.m.

-Thomas Eric Duncan left Liberia for the United States, by official accounts, a healthy man.
-Just over two weeks later, he passed away at a Dallas, Texas, hospital with Ebola.
+Thomas Eric Duncan left Africa for the United States, by official accounts, a healthy man.
+But within days after his arrival in Texas, things changed for him, for the worst.

 Duncan was admitted into isolation at Texas Health Presbyterian Hospital on September 28 with common symptoms of Ebola: fever, vomiting and diarrhea.
 He later tested positive for the virus that has killed more than 3,400 people in West Africa.